Learn About Egg Farming

 In the video below of an Australian free range egg farm you can see the farmer opening the pop holes to give the hens their daily access to the outdoors.

 Barn Laid Eggs

-Barn-laid eggs come from hens that are housed inside large climate controlled sheds.
-This means they have the freedom to move around the shed, socialise and perch but are protected from predators and the elements.
+Barn-laid eggs, sometimes also called cage-free eggs, come from hens that are housed inside large climate controlled sheds.
+This means the hens have freedom to move around the shed, socialise and perch but are protected from predators and the elements.

-The sheds for barn-laid hens have multi-tiered structures which gives the birds a more engaging environment to move around in.
+The sheds for barn-laid hens have multi-tiered structures that give the birds a more engaging environment to move around in.
 Encouraging the hens to use the multi-tiered structures also frees up space on the floor of the shed.